 - Individual Segment – Consultation relating to Personal Loans, Asset Management/Restructuring

-- Corporate Segment – Loans for Corporate, Asset management, Real estate, Corporate Pension, Business succession and other supporting activities for growth of business.
+- Corporate Segment – Loans for Corporate, Asset management, Real estate, Corporate Pension, Business succession and other supporting activities for the growth of a business.

-For Q1’17, the Net Income attributable for shareholders is 37.2 billion yen and employing around 70,000 employees.
+For Q1’17, the Net Income attributable to shareholders is 37.2 billion yen and employing around 70,000 employees.

 #7.
 Fukuoka Financial Group

-This is a Japanese company listed on the Nikkei and established as a financial holding with the holding of the Shinwa bank as a wholly owned subsidiary.
-With its headquarters in Fukouka (largest city of Kyushu located in south of Japan).
+This is a Japanese company listed on the Nikkei and established as a financial holding with the holding of the Shinwa Bank as a wholly-owned subsidiary.
+With its headquarters in Fukouka (the largest city of Kyushu located in the south of Japan).
 The primary services of the group are in Banking which constitutes Deposits, Loans, Domestic and foreign exchange services.

 Other services include Guarantees, Revitalisation support businesses, Management of loans and Collection business.
 For 2016, the total income of the bank was $2 billion.